gkgaurav31/spring/20-more-advice-annotations.md

   INFO: publishing comment: Comment{author='Scooby', message='Scooby Doobey Doo'}
   ```

 - `@AfterReturning`: Calls the method defining the aspect logic after the method successfully returns, and provides the returned value as a parameter to the aspect method.
-The aspect method isn’t called if the intercepted method throws an exception.
+The aspect method isn't called if the intercepted method throws an exception.

   ```java
   @AfterReturning("execution(* services.CommentService.publishComment(..))")